 Taxpayers should keep a set of backup records in a safe place.
 The backup should be stored away from the original set.

 Keeping a backup set of records –– including, for example, bank statements, tax returns, insurance policies, etc. –– is easier now that many financial institutions provide statements and documents electronically, and much financial information is available on the Internet.
 Even if the original records are provided only on paper, they can be scanned into an electronic format.
-With documents in electronic form, taxpayers can save them to the cloud, download them to a backup storage device, like an external hard drive or USB flash drive, or burn them to a CD or DVD.
+With documents in electronic form, taxpayers can download them to a backup storage device, like an external hard drive, or burn them to a CD or DVD.

 Another step a taxpayer can take to prepare for disaster is to photograph or videotape the contents of his or her home, especially items of higher value.
 The IRS has a disaster loss workbook, Publication 584, which can help taxpayers compile a room-by-room list of belongings.

 A photographic record can help an individual prove the market value of items for insurance and casualty loss claims.
 Photos should be stored with a friend or family member who lives outside the area.